ruby/www.ruby-lang.org/en/documentation/faq/3/index.md

 lib           specifies -L DIR
 ~~~

-On HP-UX, there may be problems building with gcc.
+On HP-UX, there may be problems building with `gcc`.
 Try using the native
 compiler instead.
 WATANABE Tetsuya recommends:

 ~~~
 CC="cc -Ae" CFLAGS=-O ./configure --prefix=/opt/gnu
 ~~~

-There may also be problems with HP's native sed.
-He recommends installing the
+There may also be problems with HP's native `sed`.
-GNU equivalent.
+He recommends installing the GNU equivalent.

 ### Are precompiled binaries available?